egecan12/security-platform/README.md

         Have I Been Pwned: For password breach validation.
         React Icons: For UI enhancements.
         Node.js and MongoDB: Backbone technologies for the project.
-        Egecan Kahyaoğlu: Developer and designer of this platform.

 Contact

-For questions or feedback, please email [kahyaogluegecan@gmail.com].